okta/okta-auth-js/lib/myaccount/README.md

 ## Introduction

-MyAccount APIs enables everything needed for the customer's end user to manage one's account.
-The API assumes the access token is obtained through the OAuth2 either by the classic or IDX flow.
+MyAccount APIs enables end user account management in SPA applications.
+The API requires an access token obtained via OAuth flows with additional [scopes](#scopes).

 ## Scopes

-Certain token scopes will be needed to gain the permission to read/manage the account resources:
+The following scopes are required for permission to read/write the resources exposed by the MyAccount API:

 **profile:**
 ```